Autism in Women: How do Symptoms Present Differently?

 1. Better at camouflaging their symptoms

 It has been suggested that compared to males with the condition, Autistic females are more adept at camouflaging, or ‘masking’, some of their Autistic traits, particularly in social situations.
-Surveys suggest that masking may happen in response to feeling that the social environment is impenetrable or distressing related to a lack of understanding of social rules.
+Surveys suggest that masking may happen in response to feeling that the social environment is impenetrable or distressing due to a lack of understanding of social rules.

-As a result of this acquired ability to project competence and adaptability in social situations, Autistic females may appear to have less social difficulties than people would expect based on the widely accepted profile of Autistic people as challenged with social interactions.
+As a result of this acquired ability to project competence and adaptability in social situations, Autistic females may appear to have fewer social difficulties than people would expect based on the widely accepted profile of Autistic people as challenged with social interactions.

 2. More normative special interests